-The audit committee, which consists of Didier Hirsch (chair), Kathy Hibbs and Milton Silva-Craig, assists our board of directors in overseeing our accounting and financial reporting processes and the audits of our consolidated financial statements.
-In addition, the audit committee is directly responsible for the compensation, retention and oversight of the work of our independent registered public accounting firm that our shareholders elect as our external auditors.
-The audit committee consists exclusively of members of our board of directors who are financially literate, and each of Didier Hirsch and Milton Silva-Craig is considered an "audit committee financial expert" as defined by the SEC.
+The audit committee, which is expected to consist of Didier Hirsch (chair), Kathy Hibbs and Milton Silva-Craig, will assist our board of directors in overseeing our accounting and financial reporting processes and the audits of our consolidated financial statements.
+In addition, the audit committee will be directly responsible for the compensation, retention and oversight of the work of our independent registered public accounting firm that our shareholders elect as our external auditors.
+The audit committee will consist exclusively of members of our board of directors who are financially literate, and each of Didier Hirsch and Milton Silva-Craig is considered an "audit committee financial expert" as defined by the SEC.
 Our audit committee complies with Rule 10A-3(b)(1) of the Exchange Act.
 Our board of directors has determined that each of Didier Hirsch, Kathy Hibbs and Milton Silva-Craig satisfy the "independence" requirements set forth in Rule 10A-3 under the Exchange Act.

-The audit committee is governed by a charter that complies with the Nasdaq listing standards that apply to us.
-The audit committee has the responsibility to, among other things:
+The audit committee will be governed by a charter that complies with the Nasdaq listing standards that apply to us.
+The audit committee will have the responsibility to, among other things: